integrations/slack/README.md

 #### GHES - Private preview
 GHES integration with Slack.com private beta is available with GHES 3.6.

-This is be a private preview and interested customers can enrol for the preview by creating an issue from [here](https://github.com/integrations/slack/issues/new).
+This is a private preview and interested customers can enroll for the preview by creating an issue [here](https://github.com/integrations/slack/issues/new).
 We will help you with the onboarding process.

 We are planning to announce GA of GHES integration for Slack with GHES 3.8.